Psoriasis and Psoriatic Arthritis

 Psoriatic arthritis typically affects the large joints, especially those of the lower extremities, distal joints of the fingers and toes, and also can affect the back and sacroiliac joints of the pelvis.
 Although the disease usually isn’t as crippling as other forms of arthritis, it can cause stiffness and progressive joint damage that can lead to permanent deformity.
 Psoriatic arthritis is sometimes misdiagnosed as gout, rheumatoid arthritis or osteoarthritis.

-Functional Medicine Management of Psoriasis and Psoriatic Arthritis
+Functional medicine management of Psoriasis and Psoriatic Arthritis

 A comprehensive approach to the management of complex conditions such as autoimmune disease must take into consideration many aspects of health, including gut barrier integrity and imbalances of gut flora, liver detoxification capacity and toxic burden, hormone imbalances, energy production capacity, nutrient status and most importantly, immune imbalances which promote autoimmune states.
 More specifically, Functional Medicine approaches autoimmune disease by identifying the triggers and mediators of the autoimmune attacks, minimizing the self-destructive immune responses and enhancing the body’s ability to recover from flare-ups.